 For Avenues, the design process itself presented an opportunity for innovation.
 Taking the same interdisciplinary, collaborative approach that we encourage in our students, the design team engaged our ELC faculty—the project’s most important members—throughout the process, soliciting their views and incorporating their feedback.
 At multiple workshops, educators and architects worked together to identify ways in which a new facility could better serve our program.
 Their discussions were informed by field trips to peer institutions, researching innovative workspaces and attending a Harvard educational design conference.
 This process of inquiry and discovery culminated with the construction of a full-scale prototype ELC classroom, which was tested with groups of our students in order to identify areas for improvement.

 For our faculty and leadership, this was an exciting chance to create a space that would not only meet the needs of young children, but also fulfill the requirements of Avenues’ unique curriculum, which emphasizes collaboration, interdisciplinary study and learning through play.
 The result is a best-in-class early childhood facility where our faculty can thrive in their mission to nurture and inspire our youngest learners.

 For our designers, the selection of each material was a chance to further optimize the environment for early childhood education.
-Fixtures and furniture—from classroom sinks to cubbies—were selected with the specific ergonomics of three- to six-year-olds in mind.
+Fixtures and furniture—from classroom sinks to cubbies—were selected with the specific ergonomics of 3- to 6-year-olds in mind.
 Ceiling tiles and wall panels offer improved classroom acoustics and minimized noise pollution, while natural carpets from renewable sources perform as air filters, reducing airborne dust and allergens.
 Honoring our mission statement pledge of awareness that our behavior “makes a difference in our ecosystem,” all materials were sourced from producers who prioritize sustainability and environmental accountability.